Gunman kills five, injures eight others at Fort Lauderdale Airport

 Maria Luisa Ruiz, an aunt of Santiago's, said she last saw him after he returned from Iraq in 2011.
 She said he was in therapy in San Juan, Puerto Rico.

-A sense of panic and fear remained palpable for hours after the shooting, as authorities searched the airport with guns drawn.
-At times travelers could be seen scattering across the tarmac and taking cover behind cars.
-It was unclear why they were running and hiding; authorities attempted to assure the public that they knew of no ongoing threats.

-Lea said the shooter made his way through baggage claim with what looked like a 9 mm firearm and emptied his entire clip.
-"People were trying to run," he said.

-Traveler John Schicher told MSNBC he had just arrived at baggage claim with his wife and mother-in-law when the gunman started firing just feet away from him.
+Traveler John Schicher told MSNBC he had just arrived at the airport's baggage claim with his wife and mother-in-law when the gunman started firing just feet away from him.

 "He was holding a black handgun and he was just shooting randomly into the crowd," Schicher, who said he was "in shock," told MSNBC.
 "There were elderly people who were shot and killed, there were two people to my left and two people to my right that were shot."